True and perpetual Eucharistic revival

-• Expand and revive perpetual Eucharistic adoration and Eucharistic adoration in parishes and Christian communities.
+• Expand and revive Eucharistic and perpetual adoration in parishes and Christian communities.

 • Adore God.
 Make frequent, weekly or daily holy hours.
 Visit and spend time with Jesus in adoration.
 He is waiting and longing for you.